msramalho/SigTools/README.md

     - Fixed problem in the encoding of html (both on the download and direct links)
  - V1.4
     - Fixed Timetable bug in the first occurence of a subject that does not start at 8h30.
 Thanks to [@sergioalmeida13](https://github.com/sergioalmeida13)
-    - Fixed GMT problems in chrome import
+    - Fixed GMT problems in chrome import - by using ZULU time
+    - Noticed that moodle extractor **only** has information on the day (and not time) of the event